FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-05-27-end-to-end-testing-with-angular-cypress.md

 ## The application

-The application is rather simple and is just a Todo-List which we want to test end-to-end.
+The application is rather easy and is just a Todo-List which we want to test end-to-end.
 We have a form component which can throw the output of an added todo and a list component which can mark items as "done" and expects a list of items as input.

 ![Todoapplication](https://cdn.offering.solutions/img/articles/2018-05-29/todo-cypress.gif)